edwinmoseslow/TicTacToe/README.md

 Or you can download the project as a ZIP file.

+### How to run the game :
+---
+Open your terminal and cd into this project directory which will look like this, once you are in :

+    XXXXXXX/Desktop/tic-tac-toe$

+Next, compile the game by typing :

+    javac game/*.java

+Then run the game by typing either of the two command below :

+    java game/TicTacToe

+    or

+    java game.TicTacToe

+---

 ### Logic behind finding if a match/combination has been found :
 ---